 For some camps, yes!
-Requests for grouping, e.g. group with a friend or request not to be grouped with another camper can be made at the time of initial registration (both online and on paper).
+Requests for grouping, e.g. group with a friend or request not to be grouped with another camper, can be made at the time of initial registration.
 Additionally, requests can be submitted to the Enrollment Center at: firstname.lastname@example.org.
 All requests must be submitted in writing at least one week prior to the start of camp.
 While every effort is made to accommodate all requests, grouping requests are not guaranteed and may not always be possible.

 While we cannot guarantee placement in groups with friends, we will try our best to accommodate all requests.
 Please note, due to safety requirements on our equipment, our groups are based on age.
 All group requests must be submitted before the camp start date.

-Campers are grouped on the day of the camp based on the above grouping criteria.
+Campers are grouped on the day of the camp based on age and skill level criteria.
 While we cannot guarantee placement in groups with friends, we will try our best to accommodate all requests.

 Can one-week campers be grouped w/ campers enrolled in two-week sessions?

-No. Campers enrolled in the one-week camps comprise their own group, or sets of groups, and do not interact with campers enrolled in the regular two-week sessions.
+No. Campers enrolled in the one-week sessions comprise their own group, or sets of groups, and do not interact with campers enrolled in the two-week sessions aside from during lunch breaks in some camps.
 One-week campers and two-week campers cannot be grouped together.